MARTIMM/gnome-gtk3/docs/content-docs/design/actions.md

 ## UML diagram

-Below, Button inherits indirectly from Widget and Application has a Button somewhere as a child object.
-The UML diagram is not yet implementated as such but it would be like shown.
+In the diagram below, the Button class inherit indirectly from Widget and Application has a Button somewhere as a child object on its UI.
+The UML diagram is like shown below.
 It's a one to one mapping from the C-libraries setup.

 ```plantuml